Soumen Mitra: Other interests

 Mitra has an interest in heritage structures.
 In 2004, Mitra helped rescue and restore a run-down building on Ripon Street.
 The building had once been occupied by a monk who sought to claim the identity of a wealthy landlord through a series of legal battles, which were dubbed the Bhawal case.
 In 2015, he helped restore the Police Training School which previously served as one of India's first mental asylums, built in a unique architecture style that was pioneered by Jeremy Bentham in the 18th century.

 Literary works

 Mitra's M Phil dissertation has been published as a book entitled In Search of an Identity: The History of Football in Colonial Calcutta, 1880–1950.

 In 2019 he collaborated with his wife, Monabi Mitra, in writing Under The Banyan Tree: The Forgotten Story of Barrackpore Park, narrating the two hundred year-old history of Government House Barrackpore.

 Personal life

 Soumen Mitra is married and resides in Kolkata.
-His wife, Monabi Mitra, is a professor of English and a crime novelist.
+His wife, Monabi Mitra, is a professor of English at Scottish Church College, Kolkata and a crime novelist.